brygoh/NodeFlair-Clone/README.md

 This project was about using ReactJS to replicate the job listing page of [NodeFlair](https://www.nodeflair.com/jobs)

-It was designed to be responsive to different screen size
+It was designed to be responsive to different screen size, it is best experienced at 80% size webpage

 Aesthetic was focused and the overall functionality of the website is not replicated